yifanc96/GenerativeDynamics-NumericalDesign/README.md

 - [Stochastic Allen-Cahn](https://zenodo.org/uploads/15708250)

 #### Other helpful repository
 For general codes of stochastic interpolants, please refer to [interpolant](https://github.com/interpolants).
 Specifically for probabilistic forecasting applications, please refer to [forecasting](https://github.com/interpolants/forecasting).
+I'll thank [Mark Goldstein](https://marikgoldstein.github.io/) for helping me in the initial phase of these codes.